 Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc.

-The fund liabilities have been assessed by Hymans Robertson LLP for LGPS.
+The fund liabilities have been assessed by Hymans Robertson LLP for LGPS, and independent firm of actuaries, based on the latest full valuation of the scheme as at 31st March 2023.

 The Firefighter Pension Scheme has been (GAD).